Startup Definitions

 Average Order Volume (AOV)Measures the size of each product order.

-Average Revenue Per User (ARPU)How much you earn for each customer you have, calculated by dividing total revenue by the number of customers.
+Average Revenue Per User (ARPU)How much you earn for each customer you have, calculated by dividing total revenue by the number of users.

 B